...

 Laser printing is another type for your branding or other printing needs.
 Such printers follow the following steps to give you a great design:

-• The process starts with sending data to a computer or printer that will capture the data to create and print an image.
+• The process starts with sending data to a computer or printer, which captures the data to create and print an image.

-• In the second step, it removes the remains of the precious job with a rubber-cleaning blade.
-Also, the printer applies lubrication to the heat roller.
+• In the second step, a rubber-cleaning blade removes the remains of the precious job.
+The printer also lubricates the heat roller.

 • Next, a drum unit is changed, and the paper passes through a corona wire, which adds a static charge to the paper going through it.